dgcosenza/Scripts/Windows-Scripts/block_telemetry/README.md

 2. **rules.ps1**
     - This PowerShell script adds several firewall rules to block outbound traffic to specified telemetry-related IP addresses and domains.

+3. **disable_telemetry.ps1**
+    - This PowerShell script disables Windows telemetry by stopping and disabling related services, disabling scheduled tasks related to telemetry, configuring the registry to prevent data collection, and setting user-specific configurations to block usage data collection.

 ## Usage